schoi1337/schoi1337.github.io/_posts/2025-04-28-Refactoring My Blog for Long-Term Growth.md

 });
 ```

-Finally, I cleaned up the repository:
-removing unused includes, organizing assets, and simplifying the file structure to maintain a clean development environment.
+Finally, I cleaned up the repository; removing unused includes, organizing assets, and simplifying the file structure to maintain a clean development environment.

 ## Looking Ahead